 Description: Use this script to provide textual information about a link(s)!
 Move the mouse over certain links, and accompanying text appears on the page describing the link.
 The text can be HTML based (bold, italic etc).
-Browsers other than NS 4 or IE 4+ will simply not see any text.

 Ok, the directions get a little complicated, so pull up a chair, and read them carefully!
 It would have been easier if we simply gave you the entire script-with the HTML codes-all at once, but we figured you would want to be able to customize it to fit the layout of your own page, so the below directions keeps that in mind (aren't we considerate)?

 Step 1: Insert the below into the <head> section of the page.
 In it, you'll see the variable "content". which stores the HTML text associated with each link (in the above demo, 9 of them, since there are 9 links).

 Step 2: Ok, this is where things get a little dirty.
 Take a look at the above demo.
 The "structure" of it consists of two parts-1) an area containing the links (in this case, the gray area), and 2) another area used to display the text associated with the links (in this case, the table cell on the very right).
 Still with me?